Atlanta Slip and Trip and Fall Lawyers

 - Stores and restaurants – Falls can occur in department stores, grocery stores, superstores like a Walmart or in small shops.
 The Worldwide Cleaning Industry Association says more than 3 million food service employees and 1 million patrons experience slip-and-fall injuries annually in restaurants.

-- Sidewalks and parking lots – Sidewalks and parking lots present a great risk of slip-and-fall injuries during winter months and at night if they are not properly lit.
+- Sidewalks, approaches, walkways and parking lots – These areas present a great risk of trip and slip-and-fall injuries if they are not properly maintained and lit.
 Poor maintenance that leaves potholes or loose paving stones can also lead to falls.
-Falls on sidewalks can create significant legal complications if the sidewalk was public property.
+Falls and tripping on city or county sidewalks can be tricky and complicated cases if the accident happened on public property.
 Filing a claim against the government raises issues with governmental immunity that do not arise in a lawsuit filed against a private party.

 - Elevators and escalators – About 10,800 people are injured on elevators (10,600) or escalators (6,000) every year, according to Consumer Watch.
 Many people slip or trip and fall when elevators or escalators start or stop abruptly, or are misaligned with the floor.

 While slip and fall accidents can happen almost anywhere, they are most likely to occur when maintenance problems exist or when a building is not designed in a safe and effective way.
-The most common reasons for slip-and-fall accidents include:
+Trip and Fall and Slip-and-Fall accidents that our Lawyers handle include:

 - Debris or other tripping hazards in a store aisle, hallway, sidewalk, walking path, etc.